Elwenor/Blackhole-LLM/benchmarks/Tokenizer.md

 ### Advantages of Blackhole Tokenizer Approach:

-- **Compact and focused vocabulary**: Smaller token sets mean faster training and less chance of overfitting on spurious token fragments.
+- **Compact and focused vocabulary:**
+  By replacing all numbers with a special abstract token and maintaining a separate numeric map, Blackhole drastically reduces the number of unique tokens in the model’s vocabulary.
+A smaller, more focused vocabulary leads to faster training and better generalization, as the model isn’t distracted by countless numeric fragments or rare tokens that only represent different numerical values.
+This lowers the risk of overfitting on spurious token fragments and helps the model concentrate on meaningful semantic patterns and relationships between words and numbers.

-- **Better numeric reasoning**: Treating numbers as atomic units aligns better with how humans conceptualize numbers.
+- **Better numeric reasoning:**
+  Numbers are treated as atomic units — full values instead of fragmented pieces (for example, `1,234.56` is one token rather than a sequence like `1`, `,`, `234`, `.`, `56`).
+This allows the model to associate tokens directly with their numeric meanings, making it easier to learn mathematical patterns, comparisons, and numeric relationships within natural language.
+The model isn’t forced to reconstruct values from disjointed tokens, which significantly improves its ability to reason about quantities.

-- **Easier integration with downstream numeric modules**: The separate number map can be plugged into models or algorithms that expect precise numerical input.
+- **Easier integration with downstream numeric modules (dual embedding channels):**
+  One of Blackhole’s key innovations is the separation of the token stream into **two parallel channels**: the standard textual tokens and a numeric map containing the actual values, types, and positions of numbers.
+This dual-channel design means numerical information can be fed independently into the model’s embedding layers or downstream components as a separate, structured signal.
+Consequently, models can leverage both the contextual language embeddings **and** precise numeric embeddings simultaneously, greatly enhancing their ability to handle complex numeric reasoning tasks, perform arithmetic operations, or integrate with external numerical solvers.
+This architecture effectively adds an additional “numeric modality” to traditional text embeddings, opening the door to more sophisticated, multimodal understanding within language models.

 ### Limitations to Keep in Mind: